lucasm/findto/README.md

 Findto is an open source, decentralized search assistant.

-Search the same term across multiple sources to discover trends, stories, and information.
+Search the same term across multiple sources.
+Discover trends, stories, and information.
 Find anything, anywhere — more productive searches than ever.

-See estimated levels of security, privacy, and carbon footprint for each source — helping you make safer and smarter choices.
+See estimated levels of security, privacy, and carbon footprint for each source — helping you make safer choices.

 We’re building an accessible, universal, and transparent search experience — where people stay in control of algorithms.
 For a healthier internet.